 - Repeat for the desired number of sets and reps.

-For a visual guide to the air squat, here’s a useful video from Scott Herman Fitness.
+For a visual on the air squat, here’s a video from Scott Herman Fitness.

 Tips for Squats